 “Tankless,” “instantaneous,” and “demand-type” are all synonymous when referring to this type of water heater.
 Just like a traditional water heater, the product is hot water; what is unique about the tankless water heater is the process to that product.

 A tankless water heater, though, does not use a tank – hence the name!
-Instead, the entire water supply is stored in one unit.
+Instead, the water is heated on demand.
 When you turn on the hot water valve, a heating mechanism is immediately triggered and the water is warmed for as long as the hot water tap is on.
 Then, the water is sent through a pipe and out of a faucet.

 There are numerous factors to consider when choosing a tankless water heater.
 First, determine if you want the machine to be powered by gas or electricity.
-Following that is the flow, as different types of tankless water heaters offer varying flow rates.
+Then consider the flow, as different types of tankless water heaters offer varying flow rates.
 Also, be sure to secure a warranty that protects the heat exchanger, as this is a tankless water heater’s core component.

 Pros & Cons of a tankless water heater

-Tankless water heaters will be more expensive upfront.
+Do tankless water heaters save money in the long run?
+Absolutely!
+However, they will be more expensive upfront.
 A traditional water heater will cost around $500, while a tankless water heater starts at around $1,000.
-However, do not let this initial cost deter you.
-A tankless heater will last roughly 10 years longer than a traditional water heater, which could possibly save you thousands in expenses compared to the traditional water heater in the long run.
+With that in mind, do not let this initial cost deter you.
+A tankless heater lifespan will last roughly 10 years longer than a traditional water heater, which could possibly save you thousands in expenses compared to the traditional water heater.

 When it comes to energy efficiency, it is agreed that the tankless water heater is one of the best solutions on the market.
-In fact, Consumer Reports indicated that the tankless water heaters are 22 percent more efficient than standard models.1 By virtue of not keeping water in a storage tank that requires nonstop warming, the tankless water heater wastes no energy on water not being presently used.
+In fact, Consumer Reports states tankless water heaters are 22% more efficient than standard models.1 Tankless water heaters waste no energy on water not being presently used.
 One of the leading manufacturers in energy-efficient tankless water heaters, Energy Star, states that by “heating water only when you need it… tankless water heaters save a family of four… $1,800” over the lifespan of the machine2.

 The obvious benefit of a tankless water heater is that hot water is available almost instantly.
 In contrast, the traditional water heater’s temperature could be significantly cooler, especially if there is a larger quantity of water in the tank.
 Tankless water heaters are not without their challenges, though.
 Inconsistent temperatures have been reported, most likely due to multiple hot water needs at one time.
-If someone is taking a shower, another person is running the dishwasher, and someone has a load going in the washing machine, a tankless water heater might struggle to keep the supply of hot water evenly.
+If someone is taking a shower, another is running the dishwasher, and there's a load in the washing machine, a tankless water heater might struggle to keep the supply of hot water even.

 Usually a tankless water heater will cost a bit more to install, however the absence of the tank will allow you to save some additional square footage.

-Commercial Service offers 24/7 emergency services and is always happy to send over a certified technician to assess any potential problems.
+Commercial Service is always happy to send over a certified technician to assess any potential problems.
 For non-emergency situations, schedule an appointment with our easy Online Scheduling or by calling 812-339-9114.